At a Glance

 ✨Show Your Passion for Climate Change

 Make sure to express your genuine enthusiasm for tackling climate change.
-Share personal experiences or projects that highlight your commitment to environmental issues, as this role requires a strong passion for addressing these challenges.
+Share personal experiences or projects that highlight your commitment to environmental issues, as this role requires a deep passion for the subject.

 ✨Demonstrate Your Knowledge of Policies

 Be prepared to discuss current Climate Change and Natural Environment policies.
-Familiarize yourself with relevant legislation and initiatives, and be ready to explain how they relate to the work of Northumberland National Park Authority.
+Familiarise yourself with relevant legislation and initiatives, as this will show your understanding of the landscape in which the Northumberland National Park operates.

 ✨Highlight Collaborative Experience